The Nursing & Midwifery Council (NMC) strongly recommends that all new registrants have a period of preceptorship when commencing employment.

 An NHS employer is obliged to provide you with a period of preceptorship in your first year as an employee.
 You should check your employer’s preceptorship policy for details of the specific arrangements in place.

-If you are joining the NHS as a new entrant you will also have accelerated pay progression through the first two incremental pay points in six monthly steps*.
-In practice this means that the new entrant will move up one pay point after six months and a further point after twelve months, providing those responsible for the relevant standards in the organisation are satisfied with their standard of practice.
+Section 1: Pay Structure (Scotland and Northern Ireland) 1.8 states 'Staff joining pay band 5 as new entrants will have accelerated progression through the first two points in six monthly steps (that is, they will move up one pay point after six months and a further point after 12 months) providing those responsible for the relevant standards in the organisation are satisfied with their standard of practice.
+This 12 month period will be referred to as “Preceptorship”.